SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 Note that vCPU oversubscription for a `V` vCPU should be implemented such, that we can guarantee *at least 20% of a core in >99% of the time*; this can be achieved by limiting vCPU oversubscription to 5x per core (or 3x per thread when SMT/HT is enabled) or by more advanced workload management logic.
-Otherwise `L` (low performance) must be used.
+Otherwise `L` (low performance) instead of `V` must be used.
 The >99% is measured over a month (1% is 7.2h/month).

-Note that CPUs must use latest microcode to protect against CPU vulnerabilities (Spectre, Meltdown, L1TF, etc.).
+Note that CPUs should use latest microcode to protect against CPU vulnerabilities (Spectre, Meltdown, L1TF, etc.).
-We expect that microcode gets updated within less than a month of a new release; for CVSS scores above 8, we expect less than a week.
+Microcode must be updated within less than a month of a new release; for CVSS scores above 8, providers should do it in less than a week.
-The provider must enable at least all mitigations that are enabled by default in the Linux kernel.
-CPUs that are susceptible to L1TF (intel x86 pre Cascade Lake) must switch off hyperthreading OR (in the future) use core scheduling implementations that are deemed to be secure by the SCS security team, or declare themselves as insecure with the `i` suffix (see below).
+The provider should enable at least all mitigations that are enabled by default in the Linux kernel and the KVM hypervisor.
+CPUs that are susceptible to L1TF (intel x86 pre Cascade Lake) should switch off hyperthreading OR (in the future) use core scheduling implementations that are deemed to be secure by the SCS security team.

+If microcode updates needed for mitigation are lacking for longer than a month, default kernel/hypervisor mitigations are disabled or hyperthreading is enabled despite the CPU being susceptible to L1TF, the flavors must declare themselves insecure with the `i` suffix (see below).

 **Higher oversubscription**